axelarnetwork/axelar-core/pages/dev/gmp/building-on-gmp.md

 See [[Gas Services](gas-services/overview)].

-### Step 3: (optional) Check the status of the call
+### Step 3: Check the status of the call *(optional)*

 See [[Monitoring state of transactions](gmp-tracker-recovery/monitoring)].

-### Step 4: (optional) Execute and recovery methods
+### Step 4: Execute and recover transactions *(optional)*

-Axelar network provides an optional relayer service, called Gas Services, which automatically relays transactions and executes approved messages.
+Axelar network provides an optional relayer service, called Executor Service, which automatically relays transactions and executes approved messages.
+See [[Executor Service](/dev/gmp/executor-service)].

-However, due to chains' conditions (either from the source or destination or both chains), some unexpected scenarios can occur, and the transaction might not be successfully executed.
-Axelar provides two options to recover these possible cases.
+Sometimes, unexpected scenarios occur due to chains' conditions (either from the source or destination or both chains) which cause unsuccessful executed transactions.
+Axelar provides options to recover them.
 See [[Transaction Recovery](gmp-tracker-recovery/recovery)].